apelade/payjaq/README.md

   completePayment to succeed.
 - Don't forget to redirect to approval_url listed in response links if using the paypal payment method.
-- Since this is an example, uses a single-arg callback.
+- Since this is an example, it uses a single-arg callback.
 - Otherwise, it may be a callback per result state, using a common err handler.